AMP-NCS/DBT-Snowflake/models/dbt_doc_blocks.md

 Date when the invoice was marked uncollectible.
 {% enddocs %}

+{% docs max_redemptions %}
+Maximum number of times the coupon can be redeemed.
+{% enddocs %}

 {% docs migrated_plan_flag %}
 Flag indicating if the plan was migrated.
 {% enddocs %}